PracticeROM/packages/README.md

 </details>

 # Installation
-*Piping downloaded scripts into a root shell is dangerous.
-Download and inspect installation scripts before running them to be safe.*
+*Piping downloaded scripts directly into a root shell is dangerous.
+To be safe, download and inspect installation scripts from the scripts directory and then run them manually.*

 ## Debian (Ubuntu, WSL)
-1. Run the following to install the package repository (requires `curl`):
+1. Run one of the following to install the package repository for your architecture (requires `curl`):
-    -   For architecture amd64:
+    -   amd64
         ```
         sudo sh -c "$(curl -fsSL https://raw.githubusercontent.com/PracticeROM/packages/HEAD/scripts/install-debian_amd64.sh)"
         ```
-    -   For architecture arm64:
+    -   arm64
         ```
         sudo sh -c "$(curl -fsSL https://raw.githubusercontent.com/PracticeROM/packages/HEAD/scripts/install-debian_arm64.sh)"
         ```
-2. Install indidiual packages by running e.g.
+2. Install individual packages by running e.g.
     `sudo apt install mips64-ultra-elf-gcc`, or install all practicerom development packages with the `practicerom-dev` metapackge:
     `sudo apt install practicerom-dev`.